haritonov2/geth-docker-private-network/README.md

 # Geth private network setup with Docker.

-Docker compose creates a private network with an initial balance credited to the first Ethereum account from your keystore directory.
+Docker compose creates a private network with initial balances populated for all provided Ethereum accounts from a keystore directory.